 Most international sales managers and export managers have experienced a lot of quality time with their partner and children at home, since in 2020 practically all of their travel has been cancelled.
-Some may argue that with a lot of borders closed, international business is even impacted harder than local business.
-Let’s have a look at the options for 2021.
+Some may argue that with a lot of borders still closed, international business is even impacted harder than local business.
+Let’s have a look at the options.

 Great products, wrong distribution